deity-io/falcon-platform-docs/docs/platform/cache/overview.md

 </ServiceWorkerRegistrar>
 ```

-## Falcon Server
+## DEITY Middleware

-Falcon Server also adds a layer of caching for all it's requests.
-Read our [Falcon Server caching](/docs/v2019/platform/falcon-server/caching) docs.
+DEITY Middleware also adds a layer of caching for all it's requests.
+Read our [DEITY Middleware caching](/docs/v2019/platform/falcon-server/caching) docs.